-If we consider finance by the corporation tax, a useful factor is that corporation tax yield in the Community is approximately equal to a 3.25 %V.A.T.
-Its potential as a source of finance can immediately be seen by reference A uniform Community V.A.T. rate system, for financing purposes, can be combined with a flexible member-state rate, for stabilisation purposes, as proposed earlier to the V.A.T. requirements to finance our Community budgets - it would completely finance the "extra" required for the 1980 (low) budget.
+If we consider finance by the corporation tax, a useful factor is that corporation tax yield in the Community is approximately equal to a 3.25 % V.A.T.
+Its potential as a source of finance can immediately be seen by reference 64 / 73 20/10/2014 ^{} A uniform Community V.A.T. rate system, for financing purposes, can be combined with a flexible member-state rate, for stabilisation purposes, as proposed earlier. - 57 - 1 - 1 - 1 - 1 to the V.A.T. requirements to finance our Community budgets - it would completely finance the "extra" required for the 1980 (low) budget.
 Of course, it is very dubious that the whole of current corporation tax proceeds could be utilised in this way.
 Modified proposals consist in the payment of a Company corporation tax by companies incorporated under the new Community company code.
 Its yield, by 1980, would of course only be some proportion of the above, dependent on the progress of the development of Community company law.
-II/520/I/73-E .../...
+Turning to non-fiscal means of financing the Community budget, both methods mentioned involve the progress of monetary union and the development of the European currency.
+The annual revenue that could be expected from seignorage (or right-of-issue) can be calculated as follows.
+If the European currency became 10% of the European money supply, and inflation and the real rate of growth are each assumed to be at 5.0% per annum, there is a revenue yield to the Community budget of 0.4% of C.G.N.P. annually, as a result of the growth of Community money income.
+This could cover approximately one-sixths of the 1980 belances.
+However, the use of this means of financing the budget is a much disputed one.
+Historically, the method has always been used in part and in greatly varying degree in the finance of budget expenditures by European nation-states.
+But the transfer of such powers to the Community would, now, give rise to acute political controversy.
+In addition, from the economic viewpoint, the method may be inflationary (depending on numerous conditions such as the degree of replacement of seignorage earnings to American citizens through the operation of the Euro-dollar market) and insofar as it was so, the method would be in conflict with the anti-inflation policies which the Community is currently much concerned with. .